wilsonify/hatshop/README.md

 ## Contributions

 See the file Contributing.md for more information on how you can contribute to this repository.

+**Dear reader,**

+Thank you for purchasing Beginning PHP and PostgreSQL E-Commerce: From Novice to Professional!
+  We really hope you're enjoying reading this book, and that it is effectively helping you build better web sites with PHP and PostgreSQL!
+  Find the most recent version of this document, the latest errata notes and more details about the book at <a href="http://www.cristiandarie.ro/php-postgresql-ecommerce/">http://www.cristiandarie.ro/php-postgresql-ecommerce/</a>.

+The code has been tested with Apache 2, PHP 5, and PostgreSQL 8.
+  This archive contains the code for each chapter, in folders Chapters 02 through Chapter 17.
+  Each chapter's folder contains a subfolder named Code, which contains the files you should have in your hatshop folder after you've finished the chapter.
+  For the chapters that require changes to the HatShop database, you'll find a subfolder named Database which contains the database scripts.

 # Known Issues